nginxinc/nginx-wiki/source/modules/redis.rst

 .. seealso::

   * :doc:`redis2` that implements almost the whole Redis 2.0 protocol.
-  * :doc:`sr_cache` that can be used with this module to do transparent response caching for arbitrary Nginx locations.
+  * :doc:`sr_cache` that can be used with this module to do transparent response caching for arbitrary NGINX locations.
   * The :github:`lua-resty-redis <openresty/lua-resty-redis>` library for :doc:`lua`.